Josh Dugan: 2021

 On 3 June, Dugan was informed by Cronulla-Sutherland that his services would not be required beyond the 2021 NRL season.

 On 29 June, Dugan was placed under investigation by the NRL after visiting a COVID-19 hotspot and breaking the code's stringent biosecurity protocols.
 Dugan was photographed at a restaurant in Sydney's Eastern Suburbs.
 A week earlier, the NRL had told all 16 teams that players were not to visit the area.

 Dugan was later fined $25,000 by the NRL over the incident.

 On 21 August, it was alleged that Dugan had breached the NRL's strict biosecurity protocols regarding COVID-19 for a second time.
 Dugan was allegedly pulled over by NSW Police in Lithgow, around 150 kilometres from his residence.
 Dugan was instructed by police to head home immediately but was pulled over 40 minutes later driving back towards Lithgow.

 On 26 August, Dugan was fined $50,000 by the NRL for breaching the codes strict biosecurity protocols.
 Dugan was also ordered to appear at Lithgow local court on 7 October with charges of not complying with NSW health orders.
+The court dismissed the charge arising from the first stop; he was convicted of the other offence but no penalty was recorded.

-On 10 September, Dugan announced his retirement from rugby league after having his contract terminated by Cronulla as a result of repeated breaches of the NRL's COVID-19 policies.
+On 10 September, Dugan announced his retirement from the NRL after having his contract terminated by Cronulla as a result of repeated breaches of the NRL's COVID-19 policies.

+Later years

+In 2022, Dugan played for Orange United Warriors.
+He was sent off in a Woodbridge Cup match for punching an opponent after full time.